WelcomeParty InformationComposDownloadContactSponsers

 Q: Do I have to be there for the whole event?

-If you are any form of computer programmer, coder, graphic designer, mathematician, modeller, 3D or 2D artist, composer, musician, animator, animation buff, computer enthusiast, or collector of old computers then you should certainly come for the whole event which will kick off around 1pm.
-The running of the day is quite casual.
+If you are any form of computer programmer, coder, graphic designer, mathematician, modeller, 3D or 2D artist, composer, musician, animator, animation buff, computer enthusiast, or collector of old computers then you should certainly come for the whole event which will kick off at 12pm.
+Maybe a little later in the day if you prefer not to arrive early.

 Syntax runs over a weekend.
-Most of the climactic, official stuff happens on the Saturday night around 8pm when the main demo compos are shown.
-The rest of the party is allocated for competitors to get their stuff finished, meet each other and share in some good ol' computer appreciation time.
-It is a relaxed & social scene so a good chance to meet and hang out with other like-minded, demoish people.
+Most of the climactic, official stuff happens on the Saturday night around 7pm when the music and main demo compos are shown (until about midnight).
+The rest of the party is allocated for people to hang out and meet each other, competitors to get their stuff finished (typically add greets then bugfix when it decides not to compile!), and generally share in some good ol' computer appreciation time.
+It is a relaxed & social atmosphere and a good chance to meet to people behind the handles and hang out with other like-minded, demoish people.
+Everyone who has ever come to a Syntax event (for the whole day) has had a ball.

 [ Back to Top]